k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: two compile warnings, a bit of formatting cleanup from last commit
 - Monsters can utilize free action
 - Fix: objects being created with materials they shouldn't have
+- Restore Tourists skill in twoweaponing to 'skilled'